WebCuratorTool/webcurator-v2-legacy/docs/guides/system-administrator-guide.rst

 The H3 Harvest Agent requires a corresponding Heritrix 3 instance to be running.
 If Heritrix 3 is not runnning then new Target Instances will fail to start crawling.

-Limitation - no pruning/importing with h3 harvest agent

 Prerequisites
 --------------